Complete Guide to

 We have a list of common light bulbs you most likely need and the best LED replacement – but first, we want to explain two lighting metrics that may help in your decision-making process.

-- CRI or Color Rendering Index: A number between 0 and 100 that is used to predict how well a product renders color.
-The closer to 100, the better – or more true – colors should look under its light.
-You might not be as concerned with this as you are with color temperature in your hotel.
-That said, some boutique luxury hotels may use high CRI lighting to give guests a more pleasant experience.
+CRI or Color Rendering Index: A number between 0 and 100 that is used to predict how well a product renders color.
+The closer to 100, the better – or truer – colors should look under its light.
+For schools and universities, having a higher CRI means better readability in classrooms or libraries.
+It might not be as important in hallways, dining areas, or bathrooms.

-- CCT or correlated color temperature: A gauge of how yellow or blue the color of light emitted from a light bulb appears.
-It’s measured in the Kelvin unit (K) and is most commonly found between 2400 K and 6500 K. You want to create a warm, welcoming environment for your hotel.
+CCT or correlated color temperature: A gauge of how yellow or blue the color of light emitted from a light bulb appears.
+It’s measured in the Kelvin unit (K) and is commonly found between 2400 K and 6500 K. If you want to create a warmer atmosphere, you probably want a CCT between 2700 and 3500.
+Other areas like classrooms and hallways might benefit from a cooler (or bluer) color temperature.

 |APPLICATION||RECOMMENDED COLOR TEMPURATURE|

-To simplify your maintenance purchases, we’re listing below the most common types of light bulbs found in hotels, plus the LED equivalent.
+To simplify your maintenance purchases, we’re listing below the most common types of light bulbs found in schools and universities, plus the LED equivalent.
 You can shop for them in our online store.
-Click here to register for a business account and get discounted pricing for your hotel.
+Click here to register for a business account and get discounted pricing for your school.

 As you replace your light bulbs – don’t forget to recycle them properly.
+Fluorescent light bulbs used in many schools contain mercury and can’t just be thrown in a landfill.
 Regency Lighting is a one-stop lighting and electronic recycling provider, allowing you to safely get rid of materials like lamps, ballasts, thermostats, exit signs, and electronics.

 Here’s the bottom line when it comes to maintenance: take care of the hard places first.